ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 Neighbor-joining is a bottom-up clustering method used to construct phylogenetic trees.
 It starts with a star-like tree and iteratively pairs nodes that minimize the total branch length, producing an unrooted tree.

 ---

+## Hidden Markov Models (HMMs) (Sequence Analysis)
+**Date:** December 10, 2025

+HMMs are statistical models representing probability distributions over sequences.
+In bioinformatics, profile HMMs are widely used by tools like HMMER to build highly sensitive sequence profiles for protein family classification.

+---